Kyn21kx/WebPortfolio/src/content/blog/learning_c.md

 ### Again, asserts are for DEBUG ONLY
 One important caveat is that asserts will be stripped out in release builds, so, be sure to NEVER check user side data with them, for that we use runtime fail checks, which are essentially the same as an assert but they either do an early return or send an error message straight to the user.

+## Conclusion

+So, what’s the takeaway here?
+Learning C is not about abandoning your favorite high-level language, nor is it about worshipping at the altar of pointers and manual memory management.
+It’s about stretching your brain in ways that abstractions never will.
+Just like tearing muscle fibers in the gym, the discomfort of dealing with raw data and defensive checks forces you to grow stronger as a programmer.

+C teaches you to respect the machine, to anticipate failure, and to design with clarity.
+It strips away the safety nets and asks you to think about what your code is doing, why it’s doing it, and how it might break.
+And once you’ve wrestled with those fundamentals, every other language feels less like magic and more like a set of trade-offs you can consciously navigate.

+For the next part, we’ll move into the territory that truly defines low-level programming: references and memory allocation.

+We'll talk about the decisions and sacrifices your favorite modern programming language makes to make it easier for you to think about logic, and how we can regain control a little bit and use the models given to us by C in other languages.